rumpeltux/hc12fw/README.md

 ## Demo

-The default application (`echo_demo.c`) implements a simple echo service.
+The default application (`echo_demo.c`) implements a simple echo service and showcases a variety of APIs.
 It sends `OpenHC12\r\n` on boot and otherwise resends each packet as received.

-This is useful as a communication and range test.
+For a trimmed-down and much simpler example look at `range_test_demo.c`, which sends packets of decreasing power to an original HC12 receiver.

 ## Restoring the original firmware